 There is no where more beautiful than London in the Spring.
 Finding the gorgeous blooms in the various London parks isn’t hard if you know where to go.

-After what feels like a very long winter for us all, I wanted to share with you some of my favourite London Spring walks.
+After what feels like a very long and wet winter, I wanted to share with you some of my favourite London Spring walks and some gorgeous Spring blooms.

 Walking in London

-I am a big walker, and more so since Lockdown.
-My favourite Springtime walks are usually around the Royal Parks, but I do deviate.
+My favourite Springtime walks are usually around the Royal Parks, but I do occasionally deviate around Kensington and Chelsea.

 I’m a sucker for a sunrise.
 I love watching the birds waking up, stretching… their morning call as the sun rises, even the odd early morning horses exercising brings me joy.